Tour our Bird Banding and Research Facilities

 The Strip Mine Road Nets are mostly parallel to a gravel service road that historically was a farm lane and later provided access to small strip mines that were begun in the 1940s.
 Mining activity was halted in the early 1950s after the land was purchased for the purpose of donating it to Carnegie Museum as one of several original tracts of land (totaling over 400 hectares) for establishing its field research station, Powdermill Nature Reserve, in 1956.
 The Reserve has doubled in size since then.

-Strip Mine Road Nets 1-3 and 4-5 are in association with small riparian areas, and so have shrubs like willow and silky dogwood in association with portions of them, but Strip Mine Road Nets 6-7 and 8-9 are in entirely upland situations.
-Both of these net lanes are located the edges of experimental "game food plots" planted for wildlife enhancement shortly after the Reserve was established in the mid-1950s.
+Strip Mine Road Nets 11A-C and 18A-B are in association with small riparian areas, and so have shrubs like willow and silky dogwood in association with portions of them, but Strip Mine Road Nets 25A-D are in entirely upland situations.
+These net lanes are located the edges of experimental "game food plots" planted for wildlife enhancement shortly after the Reserve was established in the mid-1950s.
 A number of the fruiting shrubs originally introduced into these areas along the Strip Mine Road, including Morrow's honeysuckle and autumn olive, have naturalized extensively in the successional habitats on the Reserve (including virtually all of the banding area).